The test editor

 View Root Cause Analysis (RCA) data

-The editor displays RCA information when you click on a pink area that flags a visual difference in the checkpoint or baseline image panels (called here "diff").
-The editor compares the DOM and CSS information stored with the images and displays significant differences for any DOM elements that could impact the diff.
-RCA also allows you to manually select the elements whose DOM and CSS information will be compared.
+The editor displays RCA information when you click a pink area that flags a visual difference in the checkpoint or baseline image panels.
+The editor compares the DOM and CSS information stored with the images, displaying significant differences for any DOM elements that may impact the diff.
+RCA also lets you manually select the elements whose DOM and CSS information will be compared.

 For more information see Using the Root cause analysis feature.